renanborgez/scraller/README.md

   // Your object must have 2 properties, <params> and <map>
   // <params> containing a {Array} of parameters (optional)
   // <map> thats contains a {object} with each property name equals
-  //       your data-scrall element attribute (required)
+  //       your data-scrall's element attribute's

   var obj = {
     params: ['my','array','of','params'],